 - Use the Download folder as it is shareable for both the system.

-- It will take more 30 seconds to boot up as it’s in a developer mode.
+- It will take more than 30 seconds to boot up as it’s in a developer mode.
 You can skip the developer mode message by pressing Ctrl+D.

-Remove the Linux Desktop Environment
+Extra Tips: Remove the Linux Desktop Environment

-If you want to remove the Ubuntu Linux desktop environment and go back into the regular chrome OS, press spacebar while rebooting the system and when to re-enable OS verification prompt up.
+If you want to remove the Ubuntu Linux desktop environment and go back into the regular chrome OS, press the spacebar while rebooting the system and when to re-enable OS verification prompt up.
 This will uninstall Crouton and restore your Chrome OS.

 - Type cd /usr/local/chroots and press Enter